Mabel is a little dog with a big personality!

 Mabel has been able to integrate quite a few new foster dogs into her temporary family and she teaches them how to behave around a senior lady!

 So if you are looking for a small dog with a big personality and can provide a quiet loving home, Mabel would love to meet you.

 To learn more about Lucky Pup Rescue, please visit our website: www.luckypuprescue.org.
 If you have interest in any of our dogs, please fill out the application and we'll work with you to find a great match for your family: http://www.luckypuprescue.org/#!adoption-application/c1aw8.

-Please note, we do not have a physical location, but we are supported by a network of wonderful foster homes that are spread throughout New England.
-A dog will need to be visited by a prospective adopter in the foster home where they are feeling safe and comfortable.
+Please note, we do not have a physical facility where our dogs are housed, they are cared for in our network of wonderful foster homes throughout New England.
+If you find a dog you would like to meet, our expectation is that, once approved, you will travel to meet the dog in the foster setting where they are feeling safe and loved.

 Thank you for considering rescue!

 Your message has been sent to Lucky Pup Rescue.